 When the fight ends, you’re still in trouble, since the Queen of Hearts is still nearby with her posse.
 “Where did that creature come from?” she demands, and Sora replies: “How would we know?”
 But… you do know!
 You’ve been dealing with Heartless every second since—oh.
 Oh dear.
 There you have it, folks: Sora remembers the Heartless exist but not how they work.
 We’re in deep shit.

 The Queen presumes that Sora and the others are plotting against her, and orders their arrest.
 It’s here that Alice finally gets to make her move, and I gotta say, it’s nice to see a Princess of Heart bring the results we’ve been told they could bring all along.
 The six Disney ladies are lead characters from their own films, after all!
 Alice says that the Queen ordered them to destroy the Heartless on a special mission.
 Sora and the others back Alice up once they catch her bluff.
 The Queen, in her pride, refuses to admit that she forgot such a special mission and compliments them on a job well done, and leaves before they remember anything else she hasn’t.
-It’s a great moment to see, both for Alice and the Queen, and it’s too bad that it’s relegated to a back corner of what was otherwise a repeat Disney plot.
+It’s a great moment to see, both for Alice and the Queen, and it’s too bad that it’s relegated to a back corner of the franchise, in what was otherwise a repeat Disney plot.